What Is a Good GPA? High School and College Guide

 A 3.0 GPA sits at the national average and is acceptable for most colleges.
 It opens the door to thousands of schools, though it limits your chances at highly selective universities.

-What GPA is considered honour roll?
+What GPA is considered honor roll?

 Does GPA matter after college?